Contraindications

 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species

-In the absence of available data, a veterinary surgeon should be consulted before treatment of puppies less than 8 weeks of age and/or dogs less than 2 kg bodyweight.
+In the absence of available data, a veterinary surgeon should be consulted before commencing treatment of puppies less than 8 weeks of age and/or dogs less than 2 kg bodyweight.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals